-There is a huge variation in UV levels across Australia.
-The UV level is affected by a number of factors including the time of day, time of year, cloud cover, altitude, proximity to the equator, scattering and reflection.
+The UV level is affected by a number of factors including the time of day, time of year, cloud cover, altitude, how close you are to the equator, scattering and reflection.

 Health effects of too much UV radiation

-Overexposure to UV radiation causes skin and eye damage, sunburn, tanning and ultimately can result in skin cancer .
+Too much UV radiation can cause skin and eye damage, sunburn, tanning and skin cancer .

-Eye damage related to UV exposure includes photoconjunctivitis, which is also known as snow blindness or welders flash, photokeratitis, macular degeneration, cataracts, pterygiums and skin cancer of the conjunctiva and skin surrounding the eye.
+UV damage can cause photoconjunctivitis, which is also known as snow blindness or welders flash, photokeratitis, macular degeneration, cataracts, pterygiums and skin cancer of the conjunctiva and skin surrounding the eye.

-Photosensitivity is an abnormally high sensitivity of the skin or eyes to UV radiation exposure.
-The skin can burn more easily increasing your risk of skin cancer.
+Photosensitivity is an abnormally high sensitivity of the skin or eyes to UV radiation.
+This means the skin can burn more easily, increasing your risk of skin cancer.